 Contact: Academic Affairs | Email: firstname.lastname@example.org | Phone: (270) 789-5231

 Information concerning Campbellsville’s current educational programs and course descriptions is available in the University Catalog.
-The catalog also includes a listing of current faculty, information about campus facilities, including those that relate to instructional programs, is available through the campus map.
+The catalog also includes a listing of current faculty, information about campus facilities, including those that relate to instructional programs.

 College Navigator is a free consumer information tool designed to help students, parents, high school counselors, and others search for and obtain information about U.S. postsecondary institutions.
 Enter Campbellsville University as Name of School to view Campbellsville University information.